CSbyGB/pentips/mobile-app/android.md

 - Take [this script](https://raw.githubusercontent.com/httptoolkit/frida-android-unpinning/main/frida-script.js) kindly provided by our new friend Tim `wget https://raw.githubusercontent.com/httptoolkit/frida-android-unpinning/main/frida-script.js`
 - Then you just need to run `frida -D emulator-5554 -l ./frida-script.js -f com.example.pinned` or `frida -U -l ./frida-script.js -f com.example.pinned`
+- Turn out the best way to run the app with cert pinning is with this command `frida -U -l ./frida-script.js Appname` It will avoid bugs.

 > Note: Apparently the --no-pause is not necessary anymore see [here](https://github.com/frida/frida/issues/2277)